techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=208
 (188)
 Which of the following are true?
 (Choose two.)

-a.
-An anonymous inner class may implement at most one interface.
+A. An anonymous inner class may implement at most one interface.

-b.
-An anonymous inner class may implement arbitrarily many interfaces.
+B. An anonymous inner class may implement arbitrarily many interfaces.

-c.
-An anonymous inner class may extend a parent class other than Object.
+C. An anonymous inner class may extend a parent class other than Object.

-d.
-An anonymous inner class that implements one interface may extend a parent class other than Object. e.
+D. An anonymous inner class that implements one interface may extend a parent class other than Object. e.
 An anonymous inner class that implements several interfaces may extend a parent class other than Object. f.

-Answer: AC
+ANSWER: AC
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: